Obama tells Democrats how to win midterms in first White House return in five years

 Like Mr Biden, Mr Obama dealt with Republicans who rebuffed his attempts at negotiation on health care, which led to him having to negotiate with conservative Democrats in the Senate and Blue Dogs in the House.

-Mr Biden has had to negotiate his signature Build Back Better initiative with moderate Democratic Senators Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, as well as Blue Dogs like Representatives Stephanie Murphy from Florida, who is retiring at the end of this year.
+Mr Biden has had to negotiate his signature Build Back Better initiative with moderate Democratic Senators Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, as well as moderate House Democrats like Representatives Stephanie Murphy from Florida, who is retiring at the end of this year.
 Mr Biden has largely had to sidestep Republicans to try to pass his domestic agenda through reconciliation to avoid a GOP filibuster.

-Indeed, before Mr Obama’s remarks, Vice President Kamala Harris--who at the time of Obamacare’s signing had yet to even a statewide race in California and was running for attorney general of the state--spoke about how the administration hoped to pass legislation to help Medicare negotiate drug prices.
+Indeed, before Mr Obama’s remarks, Vice President Kamala Harris – who at the time of Obamacare’s signing had yet to even a statewide race in California and was running for attorney general of the state – spoke about how the administration hoped to pass legislation to help Medicare negotiate drug prices.
 That legislation is part of Build Back Better and many Democrats in both chambers negotiated for hours with the White House before Mr Manchin effectively killed Build Back better in December.

-Mr Biden also faces low approval ratings which imperil the Democratic majority, not unlike how Mr Obama’s aproval ratings--which at the same time during his presidency were not as low as Mr Biden’s current ones--spelled bad news for Democrats.
+Mr Biden also faces low approval ratings which imperil the Democratic majority, not unlike how Mr Obama’s approval ratings – which at the same time during his presidency were not as low as Mr Biden’s current ones – spelled bad news for Democrats.

 Republicans largely ran on the unpopularity of Obamacare in the 2010 midterms, which led the GOP winning 63 seats in the House of Representatives, which Mr Obama famously called a “shellacking.”
 Mr Obama mentioned the political courage of House Speaker Nancy Pelosi, who lost the speakership in 2010 after many Democrats lost their races, and the late Senate Majority Leader Harry Reid, who died late last year.